 - FILE A KNOWN WILL.
 A known will must be filed with the court within 10 days of the decedent’s death.
 Florida Statutes section 732.901.
 A surviving spouse also has a right to a copy of the will.

 - COURT DOCUMENTS.
 A surviving spouse is entitled to all the documents filed with the court in their spouse’s probate proceedings.
 This includes the Petition for Administration, Letters of Administration, Notice to Creditors, Petition for Administration, Inventory, Final Accounting, Order for Discharge, and any and all other pleadings regarding the estate.

 What If I Cannot Afford a Probate Lawyer to Represent Me In Procuring My Surviving Spouse Rights?

 - Some probate lawyers in Florida who handle a large volume of surviving spouse cases will be flexible and consider arrangements on a contingency basis or on a pay-at-the-end basis, where the surviving spouse client has no up-front payment obligation.

 Denial of Florida Spousal Rights in Cases of Undue Influence, Duress or Fraud

-- A recent change to Florida law allows the beneficiaries or the personal representative of an estate to attempt to deny spousal benefits to the spouse of a valid marriage if the marriage was allegedly obtained through fraud, duress, or undue influence.
+- Florida law allows the beneficiaries or the personal representative of an estate to attempt to deny spousal benefits to the spouse of a valid marriage if the marriage was allegedly obtained through fraud, duress, or undue influence.
+See Florida Statute section 732.805.
 Even if the marriage was so procured, the spouse will be entitled to the benefits if the marriage was subsequently ratified.